This guide covers some methods that can be used to get a Naverisk Agent back online when it is shown as offline in your Naverisk Portal

 Ideally the Naverisk Agent should always be online, however there are other environmental factors (Network Configuration, Operating System, and Conflicting Software) that can cause Agents to go offline which we can’t account for as these variables change constantly.
 Should you experience an offline Agent, please send through the Naverisk Log files of the offline Devices and report this issue.

 Ultimately, you need to get your Agent back online and monitoring your customer.
 We have provided a few steps that can assist in getting the Naverisk Agent back online in a timely manner.
 Please do remember that the Naverisk Agent adheres to the same rules as other Services within a Windows system

 Before considering removal of any Naverisk Agents that may be experiencing issues try rebuilding the Naverisk Agent first.
 Rebuilding the Agent is the quickest and easiest way to get your Agent back online with little or no disruption to your customer.
 A rebuild Agent will reinstall the Naverisk Agent fresh, but without creating a new Device in your portal.
 It will retain all configuration settings and historical data.
 In Naverisk:

-If you wish to remove a Naverisk Agent in the event that the Agent cannot be uninstalled via the Naverisk portal via the Add/Remove Programs withing Windows or if you have taken on a new customer that was previously managed by another provider using Naverisk, you can remove the Agent manually by using SC commands or from add and remove programs .
+If you wish to remove a Naverisk Agent in the event that the Agent cannot be uninstalled via the Naverisk portal via the Add/Remove Programs within Windows or if you have taken on a new customer that was previously managed by another provider using Naverisk, you can remove the Agent manually by using SC commands or from add and remove programs .